Charles D. Millard

 Charles Dunsmore Millard (December 1, 1873 – December 11, 1944) was a Republican member of the United States House of Representatives from New York.

 Biography

 Millard was born in Tarrytown, New York.
 He attended Phillips Academy, Brown University, and New York University School of Law.
 He was Supervisor of the Town of Greenburgh (a member of the Board of Supervisors of Westchester County) from 1907 to 1931.
 He was elected to Congress in 1930 and represented New York's 25th congressional district from March 4, 1931, until his resignation on September 29, 1937, to serve as surrogate of Westchester County.
+During the 74th Congress, Millard was assigned to the Immigration and Naturalization Committee and Naval Affairs Committee.
 He retired in 1943.

-He committed suicide on December 11, 1944, by jumping from the Henry Hudson Bridge in New York City.
+He died from suicide on December 11, 1944, by jumping from the Henry Hudson Bridge in New York City.